Team-BHP > Shifting gears

 That said, I believe the govt should still hold a minimum minority stake in these divested PSUs.
 This Stake can create Profit for the government in the foreseeable future.

-Madrasin_selvan is offline (1) Thanks
+Madrasin_selvan is online now (1) Thanks

 Reply